cianc/cianc.github.io/content/electricity_intensity_of_internet_data_transmission.md

 ![[image-68.png]]

+### Questions
++ What are more recent numbers?
+I could not find newer studies.

 > [!NOTE]- Notes
 > + Meta-analysis to identify the most accurate estimates of average electricity intensity for data transmitted over the Internet.
 > + **Network electricity intensity: kWh/GB**